Vox Media: Polygon

 The video game website Polygon launched in 2012 as Vox Media's third property, and publishes news, culture, reviews, and videos.
 The site's founding staff included the editors-in-chief of the gaming sites Joystiq, Kotaku (Brian Crecente), and The Escapist.
 Staff published on The Verge as "Vox Games" beginning in February 2012, and launched as Polygon in October.
 The network features long-form journalism that focuses on the people making and playing the games rather than the games alone, and uses a "direct content sponsorship" model of online advertising.
 Chris Grant was the Editor-in-Chief (EIC) from 2012 to 2019; Grant was elevated to the position of Senior Vice President of Polygon and The Verge by Vox Media in July 2019.
 He was replaced by Christopher Plante who was the EIC from 2019 to 2025.
 Vox Media sold the website to Valnet in May 2025.

 Racked

 Racked was a retail and shopping website which covered style.
 It was acquired by Vox Media when the company acquired Curbed Network in November 2013.
 In December 2014, the site had 11.2 million page views and 8 million unique visitors.
 In addition to the national site, Racked had local sites for Los Angeles, New York City, Miami, and San Francisco.
 The editor-in-chief was Britt Aboutaleb.
 Racked was folded into Vox in September 2018.

+NowThis

+NowThis is a social media-focused media organization founded in 2012.
+The company specializes in creating short-form videos targeting Gen Z and Millennial audiences.

+In 2016, NowThis joined with The Dodo, Thrillist, and Seeker to form Group Nine Media.
+Vox Media acquired Group Nine in February 2022.
+In April 2023, NowThis was spun off as a separate company from Vox Media in a deal backed by Accelerate Change, a nonprofit dedicated to increasing civic engagement among underrepresented groups.
+During its time as part of Vox Media, NowThis was ranked as the top news publisher in the United States in 2022 by the Reuters Institute, with more than 8.5 million followers for its news and politics accounts.